Performing Trade Studies Using Analyzer and Astrogator

 2. Analyzer Toolbar and Parametric Study Icon

-Another way of opening Analyzer is to go to the Object Browser, right click on the scenario object (or any object), select <Object> Plugins, and click Analyzer ().
+Another way of opening Analyzer is to go to the Object Browser, right-click the scenario object (or any object), select <Object> Plugins, and click Analyzer ().

 Analyzer builds a parametric representation of the currently loaded Scenario.
-This representation is viewed in the Component Tree displayed on the left side of each trade study tool.
+This representation appears in the Component Tree displayed on the left side of each trade study tool.

-3. When the Parametric Study opens, in the Component Tree, using your left mouse button, drag Trip ()to the Design Variable field on the right.
+3. In the Component Tree, using your left mouse button, drag Trip ()to the Design Variable field on the right.

 4. Drag and Drop Design Variable